Shining a Light on Sterile Processing

-Studies have shown that germs and pathogens can live anywhere.
-While disinfecting patient rooms and ORs is paramount, attention should also be given to other areas of the hospital, including sterile processing.
+Studies have shown that microorganisms can live anywhere.
+While disinfecting hospital rooms and ORs is paramount, attention should also be given to other areas of the hospital, including sterile processing.

-“Sterile processing is the first link in the infection prevention chain.
-Improperly or inadequately cleaned, disinfected and sterilized instruments can introduce pathogens into the operating room, increasing the risk of a patient acquiring a surgical-site infection (SSI),” said Alice Brewer, MPH, CIC, director of Clinical Affairs for Tru-D SmartUVC.
+“Sterile processing is the first link in the disinfection chain.
+Improperly or inadequately cleaned, disinfected and sterilized instruments can introduce microorganisms into the operating room,” said Alice Brewer, MPH, CIC, director of Clinical Affairs for Tru-D SmartUVC.

-Brewer said that just as with patient rooms and ORs, the key to a successful infection prevention program, especially during a pandemic or outbreak, is to adhere to an integrated, layered approach.
-Combining stringent hand-washing, manual cleaning and antibiotic stewardship along with enhanced disinfection technologies—such as UVC disinfection—can help provide the cleanest environment possible.
+Brewer said that just as with patient rooms and ORs, the key to a successful disinfection program, especially during a pandemic or outbreak, is to adhere to an integrated, layered approach.
+Combining stringent hand-washing, manual cleaning, and antibiotic stewardship along with enhanced disinfection technologies—such as UVC disinfection—can help provide the cleanest environment possible.